20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 * inherit from standard Actor
 * add a StaticMeshComponent (as root if you want) with a plane as the mesh and the material instance you created before
 * add a Python component with the module as 'plotter' and the class as 'PlotComponent' (this is where the matplotlib part will be)
-* add an event dispatcher called 'OnGraphDataUpdated' (this will be triggered whenever the character steps over a cube)
+* add an event dispatcher called 'OnGraphDataUpdated' (this will be triggered whenever the character steps over a cube) taking a single input argument named 'Platform' of type 'Actor'

 You can now create (again into Content/Scripts) the plotter.py python script